 Pupils with Profound and Multiple Learning Difficulties are also based on the School site which has good facilities for their education and care, including a warm water pool and trampoline for rebound therapy.
-Our PMLD Class is named Hedgehog.
+Our PMLD Classes are named Hedgehog and Robin.

 Woodlands Meed College site has approximately 100 students, in 10 class groups.
 Students in KS4 (14-16 years old) and KS5 (16-19 years old) attend the College, where we aim to prepare them for moving on to adult life, whether this be to the workplace, to further education or to supportive adult provision.
 Class groups are named after their key stage and teacher's initials. (e.g. 4CM and 5AS).